strawberry-graphql/strawberry/docs/guides/dataloaders.md

         # Fetch all people from the database, without going through the dataloader abstraction
         people = await database.get_all_people()

-        # Insert the people we just fetched in the dataloader cache
+        # Insert the people we fetched in the dataloader cache
-        # Since "all people" are now in the cache, acessing `Person.friends` will not
+        # Since "all people" are now in the cache, accessing `Person.friends` will not
         # trigger any extra database access
-        loader.prime_many({persor.id: person for person in people})
+        loader.prime_many({person.id: person for person in people})

         return people
 ---